LukaszP12/Dev-Team-Task-Manager-Application/README.md

 password: dummy123

-ADMIN user can create new users (are COMMON_USER) by default.
+ADMIN user can create new users (are COMMON_USER by default).
 He can also create new tasks and assign them to users.

 COMMON_USER can only view the available tasks and which users are currently assignent to them.